 The Florida Legislature establishes and amends the benefit terms of the FRS Pension Plan.
 Benefits under the FRS Pension Plan are computed based on age, average final compensation, creditable years of service, and accrual value per year by membership class.
 Members are also provided in-line-of-duty or regular disability and survivors' benefits.
+Members must terminate employment and apply for retirement benefits.
 Pension benefits of eligible retirees and annuitants are increased each July 1 by a cost-of-living adjustment.
 If the member is initially enrolled in the FRS Pension Plan before July 1, 2011, and all service credit was accrued before July 1, 2011, the annual cost-of-living adjustment is 3% per year.
 If the member is initially enrolled before July 1, 2011, and has service credit on or after July 1, 2011, there is an individually calculated cost-of-living adjustment.
 This individually calculated annual cost-of-living adjustment is a proportion of 3% determined by dividing the sum of the pre-July 2011 service credit by the total service credit at retirement multiplied by 3%.
 FRS Pension Plan members initially enrolled on or after July 1, 2011, will not have a cost-of-living adjustment after retirement.

 The DROP became effective July 1, 1998, subject to provisions of Section 121.091(13), F.S.
-FRS Pension Plan members who reach normal retirement are eligible to defer receipt of monthly benefit payments while continuing employment with an FRS employer.
-An employee may participate in the DROP for a maximum of 60 months.
-Authorized instructional personnel may participate in the DROP for up to 36 additional months beyond their initial 60-month participation period.
-Section 121.091, F.S. was amended, effective July 1, 2022, to allow DROP Participants employed in eligible Special Risk Class law enforcement officer positions on July 1, 2022, and before June 30, 2028, to participate for up to 36 additional months beyond their initial 60-month eligibility period.
-Monthly retirement benefits remain in the FRS Trust Fund during DROP participation and accrue interest until the member terminates to finalize retirement.
-As of June 30, 2022, the FRS Trust Fund held in trust \$2,668,218,157 in accumulated benefits for interest for 31,023 current and prior participants in the DROP.
+The DROP allows FRS Pension Plan members who reach normal retirement to be eligible to defer receipt of monthly benefit payments while continuing employment with an FRS employer.
+As of June 5, 2023, when Senate Bill 7024 was signed into law all eligible employees may elect to participate in the DROP for a maximum of 96 calendar months (up from the previous maximum of 60 months) and authorized instructional personnel may extend his or her DROP participation for up to 24 additional calendar months beyond their initial 96-month participation period but their authorized extended DROP participation must conclude at the end of the school year.
+Also in Senate Bill 7024, the annual interest credited to DROP participant balances increased from 1.3% to 4.0% annually.
+During DROP participation, monthly retirement benefits remain in the FRS Trust Fund and accrue interest until the member terminates FRS employment to finalize retirement.
+As of June 30, 2023, the FRS Trust Fund held in trust \$2,745,616,982 in accumulated benefits for 30,093 DROP participants.